 Exception: When the age is directly related to the truth of the claim as in, “Wine tastes better with age”.

-Tip: Remember that even ancient Greeks said stupid things.
+Fun Fact: Even ancient Greeks said stupid things.

 This a logical fallacy frequently used on the Internet.
 No academic sources could be found.